Skip to main content

 1. Use environment variables for sensitive values like auth.token

-2. Leverage namespace filtering in HCD/Enterprise environments to precisely control which secrets are collected
+2. Leverage namespace filtering in Vault Enterprise and HCD environments to precisely control which secrets are collected

 3. Consider using path restrictions to limit the scope of secret collection